 Canva is a pretty great basic graphic design program for non-designers or designers who need something quick and easy.
 The biggest drawbacks I found are that it’s difficult to be precise when placing elements as there is no way to nudge a shape pixel by pixel, and there is no zoom.
 For basic digital layouts or concepts for print, Canva is great.
 For anything uniquely creative, things that require custom shapes, or absolute precision, your desktop is a better option.

 Although, if you’re looking at this post because you’re not a designer but you need to design something quick, then by all means, use Canva.
 You won’t get something astounding, but you’ll probably manage to create something good enough for the short-term.

 There are many other graphic design apps for the iPhone that I didn’t include here, though they could still be useful for you for various design needs.
 I either didn’t find them useful enough, thought they were too difficult to use, or they were simply much, much better on the iPad (Which means I will include them on an iPad specific list).
 Additionally, many of these I couldn’t properly test without paying for the full version and their free versions were just too limited.
 So check them out if you’re curious.

-As designers, we likely won’t spend a lot of our time using graphic design iPhone apps, because they can’t really get our designs to the level of polish and customization we want.
+As designers, we likely won’t spend a lot of our time using graphic design iPhone apps because they can’t really get our designs to the level of polish and customization we want.
 Plus it’s hard to do much on a screen the size of your hand.
-That being said, the five apps on this list can be really useful if we don’t have immediate access to our regular computers.
+That being said, the five design apps for the iPhone on this list can be really useful if we don’t have immediate access to our regular computers.
 Additionally, playing around in these apps might give you the spark of inspiration you were looking for for a big project.

-What’s your favorite design app to use on the iPhone?
-Android? iPad?
+What are your favorite design apps for the iPhone?
+What about Android? iPad?
+Are there any design apps for the iPhone I should include on this list?
 Let me know in the comments below!

 Photo by Stefen Tan on Unsplash